 "Do you think you could pick out their faces in a crowd?"

-Yuugi squeezed twice though that was a lie.
+Yugi squeezed twice, though that was a lie.
 If he admitted to recognizing them, they might come after him.
-Better to have everyone think he'd lost his memory or something until he could figure out what to do and who to trust.
-He wasn't sure how Ryou was involved but he was about the only person Yuugi would be willing to disclose details with.
+It was better to have everyone think he had lost his memory or something.
+At least until he could figure out who to trust.
+He was not certain how Ryou was involved, but he was about the only person Yugi was willing to disclose details with.

 "Did they say any names, call each other something identifiable?"

-Yuugi hesitated.
+Yugi hesitated.
 Was Senjiyuu a name?
-If it was then yes.
-If not then he still had no idea what it meant.
+If it was, then yes.
+If not, then he still had no idea what it meant.
 He chose to answer no, but squeezed once.
 It confused even him, then he remembered the name Hirutani.
 One of them had call the brown wolf that.

 "Did they ask about the Senjiyuu?"